-- Take all reports of bullying seriously and respond to each incident accordingly. - Inform the Head of House of any concerns/incidents regarding bullying and any actions taken. - Head of House will inform the Anti-Bullying leads, investigate fully and decide on the action required.
-Head of House will take appropriate action of any intervention/prevention strategies/programmes which involve intervention programmes to support both the victim and perpetrator. - Log all bullying incidents on pupil file.
+- Take all reports of bullying seriously and respond to each incident accordingly. - Inform the Head of House/Year Lead or Senior Leadership team in the primary phase of any concerns/incidents regarding bullying and any actions taken. - actively model and encourage an encourage 'listening and telling' practises and promote 'Anti-bullying' ethos - Head of House/Year Lead or the Senior Leadership team in the primary phase will inform the Anti-Bullying leads, investigate fully and decide on the action required.
+These individuals will take appropriate action of any intervention/prevention strategies /programmes which involve intervention programmes to support both the victim and perpetrator. - Log all bullying incidents on pupil files or CPOMS.